sashpawar11/ExamTimetableManagement/README.md

 ## Features

-- Login as Student / College
+- Login as Student / College Administrator
 - Students can view timetables based on their department/year/sem
 - Students can Save Timetable as PDF and share
 - College administration can easily Create Timetable and Update if necessary.